ZenGuard-AI/fast-llm-security-guardrails/README.md

 [Book a Demo](https://calendly.com/galym-u)

-or just shoot us an email to hello@zenguard.ai
+or just shoot us an email to hello@zenguard.ai.